 Under this reproach of meanness and avariciousness levelled at the analyst, the patient covered, as analysis proved, a violent unconscious envy.
-Diverse things in the life of the analyst can arouse the patient's envy, one fact here in particular had received an addition to the family.
+Diverse things in the life of the analyst can arouse the patient's envy; one fact here in particular had recently made a marked impression.
+His physician had received an addition to the family.
 The disturbed relations between the patient and his wife unfortunately does not permit such an expectation in his case.
 Hence his ground for envy and invidious comparisons.

-As before, the analysis of 315 produces a separation into 3-1-5.
+As before, the analysis of 815 produces a separation into 3-1-5.
 To three he associates-his doctor has three children, just lately there is one in addition.
-He himself would have five children were all living; as it is he has 3-1=2 living; for three of the children were stillborn.
-The symbolism of the numbers is not exhausted by these associations.
+He himself would have five children were all living; as it is he has 3-1=2 living; for three of the children were stillborn The symbolism of the numbers is not exhausted by these associations.